 Accompanied by key market statistics and analyses, this report provides an overview of Venezuela’s mobile market and a brief profile of all mobile operators.
 It also contains scenario forecasts for the years 2015 and 2020.

-Mobile operators invest in congested networks to develop mobile broadband capabilities; Digitel launches LTE services; Movistar, MovilMax plan to deploy 4G/LTE networks by early 2014; a third of mobile subscribers still use CDMA technology; Venezuela provides the region’s highest mobile ARPU; report includes operator data to Q2 2013, regulator’s market data to June 2013; market developments to October 2013.
+Regulator launches a tender for spectrum in the AWS and 2500-2690MHz bands; mobile operators invest in congested networks to develop mobile broadband capabilities; Digitel launches LTE services; Movistar, MovilMax plan to deploy 4G/LTE networks by early 2014; a third of mobile subscribers still use CDMA technology; Venezuela provides the region’s highest mobile ARPU; report includes operator data to Q4 2013, regulator’s market data to December 2013; market developments to April 2014.

 Companies covered in this report include: